 If your vendor provides you product list in Excel, you can convert your Excel files to the CSV format within the Microsoft Excel or OpenOffice application by using the Save As option.

 To do this you need to use File -> Save As dialog box which contains a list of alternative file formats.
 Among the file extensions offered, you can find Text CSV file format.
 By saving your file into CSV format, Microsoft Excel or OpenOffice will export the first active worksheet with the correct delimiters.

-If you want to synchronize Prestashop products with your supplier automatically on a schedule, you may be interested in Automated Product Import addon.
+If you want to synchronize Prestashop products with your supplier automatically on a schedule, you may be interested in the Automated Product Import addon.